techbysj/AWS-IRE4-python_modules/TIFC1-PF-09 - Classes/README.md

 ## Methods

-A function that is within a class is called a method and is available to objects created by the class.
+A function that is within a class is called a method and is available to the objects created by the class.
 This is the exact same thing as the functions we created in Module 8, just named something different within classes.

 In the example we've created three methods `def __init__(self, name, age)`, `def sleep(self)` and `def climbing(self)`, but the first one is likely the most unfamiliar.